Textual Entailment is not a Better Bias Metric than Token Probability: Methods

 \subsection{MNLI Task Finetuning}

 Before evaluation on NLI bias metrics, all models are finetuned for the textual entailment task on the Multi-Genre Natural Language Inference (MNLI) dataset \citep{williams-etal-2018-broad}, a crowd-sourced textual entailment dataset containing about 400,000 examples.
-Each instance contains: (1) \textbf{Premise}: A sentence taken from existing text sources; (2) \textbf{Hypothesis}: A sentence written by human annotators to pair with the premise; (3) \textbf{Label}: The relationship between the premise and hypothesis---entailment, contradiction, or neutral.
-Following standard procedures, we train a linear classifier layer on top of each model and finetune all parameters of the model.
+Following standard procedures, we train a linear classifier layer on top of each model and finetune the base model.
+For BERT, RoBERTa, and GPT2, we finetune all parameters of the base model.
+For Llama, Qwen, Gemma, and Mistral, we use Low-Rank Adaptation (LoRA) for parameter-efficient finetuning.
 For debiased models, task finetuning is done after debiasing.
 All models are finetuned for four epochs on the MNLI training set, and all reach accuracy scores comparable with published MNLI results for the same models.
 We conduct one finetuning run for each model.